techtonic-living/soloist-OS/docs/DESIGN_SYSTEM.md

 - **Error Feedback**: Visual only (red border on invalid), no inline error text
 - **Save State**: Disabled when invalid, prevents commit of malformed values
 - **Cancel Behavior**: Restores initial hex value from edit start

+## 3.5 Inspector State & Navigation

+Selection in the right-side inspector should feel persistent and “workspace-like.”

+- **Session Persistence**: Switching tools/tabs (e.g., Explore sections) should not clear the inspected Color/Palette selection by default.
+- **Explicit Reset Only**: Only clear inspector selection via an explicit user action (e.g., close/deselect) or when the underlying item is deleted.

 ## 4. Layout & Spacing